-(g) Employees covered by these Agreements who are interviewed by a Company Security Department representative as part of a Security Department investigation may, upon request, have an Accredited Representative present during the interview.
-If a local Representative is not readily available after the request, the Company's Security Department will not be required to wait for his availability before conducting its interview.
+Department will not be required to wait for his availability before conducting its interview.
 However, the employee in that circumstance may request the presence of another TWU represented employee to be present.
 The role of the Representative will be that of a silent observer only.
 The Representative may in no way interfere nor impede the Security Department's investigation and/or interview.

-(h) Employees who are required to take a reasonable cause or post accident drug/alcohol test by the Company may, upon request, have a TWU representative present as a witness during those parts of the specimen collection process indicated below.

-(1) In those stations where a local TWU representative is not readily available, the Company will delay the test for up to one (1) hour from the time the employee requests or is notified of his right to union representation, whichever occurs first, in order to allow the first available representative to be present at the medical facility.

-(2) If normal travel time to the medical collection facility exceeds one (1) hour, then the one (1) hour waiting period will be extended by the amount of travel time in excess of one (1) hour.
-This is in accordance with the FAA's directive of July 1990, which prohibits the presence or absence of a union representative from in any way hampering or delaying the collection process.

-(3) Only one (1) TWU representative will be allowed to accompany the employee to the medical collection facility and into the area where the medical collector opens the drug testing kit, completes the relevant paperwork, and secures the kit after completion of the collection process.
+- (h) Employees who are required to take a reasonable cause or post accident drug/alcohol test by the Company may, upon request, have a TWU representative present as a witness during those parts of the specimen collection process indicated below. - (1) In those stations where a local TWU representative is not readily available, the Company will delay the test for up to one (1) hour from the time the employee requests or is notified of his right to union representation, whichever occurs first, in order to allow the first available representative to be present at the medical facility. - (2) If normal travel time to the medical collection facility exceeds one (1) hour, then the one (1) hour waiting period will be extended by the amount of travel time in excess of one (1) hour.
+This is in accordance with the FAA's directive of July 1990, which prohibits the presence or absence of a union representative from in any way hampering or delaying the collection process. - (3) Only one (1) TWU representative will be allowed to accompany the employee to the medical collection facility and into the area where the medical collector opens the drug testing kit, completes the relevant paperwork, and secures the kit after completion of the collection process.
 The TWU representative will be allowed to witness the opening of the collection kit by the collector, the documentation of the chain of custody procedure by the collector and the employee, and the packaging and sealing of the kit for shipment following the collection.
-The union representative will not be allowed to accompany the employee or collector into the restroom.

-(4) In accordance with the FAA's directive of July 1990, no TWU representative will engage in any activity, which disrupts the collection process.
+The union representative will not be allowed to accompany the employee or collector into the restroom. - (4) In accordance with the FAA's directive of July 1990, no TWU representative will engage in any activity, which disrupts the collection process.
 Should the TWU representative engage in disruptive activity, the Representative will be required by the Company's Supervisor to wait in the employee/patient waiting area until the collection process and paperwork has been completed.
 This is pursuant to the FAA's directive.

-ARTICLE 30 - GRIEVANCE PROCEDURE FOR DISMISSAL/CORRECTIVE ACTION
+ARTICLE 30 -GRIEVANCE PROCEDURE FOR DISMISSAL/CORRECTIVE OR DISCIPLINARY ACTION

-(a) An employee who has passed his probationary period will not be dismissed from the service of the Company or be issued corrective action without written notification of that action.
-The notification will include the reason or reasons for his dismissal or corrective action.
+(a) An employee who has passed his probationary period will not be dismissed from the service of the Company or be issued corrective or disciplinary action without written notification of that action.
+The notification will include the reason or reasons for his dismissal, corrective or disciplinary action.